 We’ve collected data from tens of millions of miles driven by thousands of delivery drivers across the nation.
 In most cases, a device is affixed to the vehicle and monitors and records speed, acceleration, braking, and cornering.
-Unfavorable data can help operators and franchisors shape future policies and trainings, or pinpoint and address specific issues (down to the driver and offense), for example.
+Unfavorable data can help operators and franchisors shape future policies and training, or pinpoint and address specific issues (down to the driver and offense), for example.

-When franchise owners embrace telematics and a safety-first culture, the impact is quite immediate.
+When franchise owners embrace telematics and safety-first culture, the impact is quite immediate.
 Speeding, sharp cornering, aggressive acceleration, and hard-braking incidents drop off significantly.
 And while good driving habits not only save lives, they can also mitigate a business’s out-of-pocket expenses and even put a little cash back in your hand from discounts applied to your insurance premium.

-To find out more about telematics and opportunities for saving on your insurance premiums, contact Larry Warshaw at email@example.com.
+To find out more about telematics and opportunities for saving on your insurance premiums, contact Larry Warshaw at [email protected].